Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Simulation-based performance analysis

 \subsubsection{Scalability}

 Table~\ref{tab:scalability} reports the computation time and the epochs needed for classification when varying team sizes with $M=50$.
 Increasing the number of sensors $N_d$ from $5$ to $14$ almost halves the epochs needed, but nearly doubles the computation time per epoch.
+Table~\ref{tab:scalability} also provides evidence for the multi-agent coordination.
 However, even for moderately sized teams, the $0.9$-quantile computation time per epoch for Algorithm~\ref{algo:high_level} is less than $10$ minutes.

+\begin{remark} We refer the reader to our prior work~\cite{Siddharth2024data} for simulation-based validation on larger and more complex environments, including a $20\times 20$ grid $\calg$.
+For larger problems where \eqref{prob:ip} becomes computationally expensive,~\cite{Siddharth2024data} also discusses a more scalable heuristic for the low-level planner. \end{remark}